Shabinder/Replace-fakestore-with-playstore-mod-and-install-Droidguard/README.md

-## Replace FakeStore with Play Store mod and install DroidGuard
+## Replace FakeStore with Play Store mod and install DroidGuard [Not Maintained Anymore!]

 #### This is a module that replaces FakeStore with a modified Play Store and installs DroidGuard Helper on **[LineageOS for microG](https://lineage.microg.org/)**.